lugmenn/portfolio/README.md

 Rough estimate in the changes of profits after converting certain long-term rental properties into the short-term rental market.
 The approximate change in profit analysis took into account the properties' location and their expected occupancy rates throughout the year.

-### 2. Improving the Bellabeat devices and their user engagement
+### 2. Improvement of Bellabeat devices and their user engagement

 [Data ETL report]